3D VISUALISATION TERMINOLOGY EXPLAINEDFriday 14th February, 2020

 Our 3D artists are always happy to explain the science behind our work but for all those project managers, architects, marketers and inquisitive people out there who have come across phrases and always wondered what they meant, we’ve put together a handy, detailed glossary.

-Over the coming months we’ll be looing at some of these terms in more detail.
+Over the coming months, we’ll be looking at some of these terms in more detail.
 In fact, we’ve already explained a few in our past blogs.
-Take a look at our article on AR v VR which looks at the differences between augmented reality and virtual reality and the role of innovations like Microsoft Hololens, Gear VR and the HTC Vive.

 If there’s something specific you’d like to know about the technical side of 3D visualisation and animation get in touch.
 We’re always happy to help.